manavjain2002/swapTokenWithFlashloan/README.md

 /* Sushiswap Router Address */
 const Router2Address = "0x1b02dA8Cb0d097eB8D57A175b88c7D8b47997506"

-/* Another deployed token address */
-const DeployedTokenAddress = "0xD065601A439512223E4555914DAce902f9fCF736"
+/* Another deployed token address  which will be used for swapping */ const DeployedTokenAddress = "0xD065601A439512223E4555914DAce902f9fCF736"

 /* USDC Input amount to swap the token */